 ~from Séance Fiction in Weird Walk 2 by Stephen Dowell

 Weird Walk 1 introduced me to dungeon synth and it is now a part of my daily life.
-A subgenre of ambient music designed to accompany the exploration of ancient ruins…yes please.
+A subgenre of ambient music designed to accompany the exploration of ancient ruins…um … large type YES PLEASE.

-Thus far Fief is what I’m listening to on repeat, but all the d-synth is worth some exploration if ambient is up your alley…or heath.
-Old Tower and Thangorodrim are two other options that spring immediately to mind.
+Thus far Fief is what I’m listening to on repeat, but the whole of the various suggested works are worth exploration if ambient is up your alley…or heath.
+Old Tower and Thangorodrim are two other efforts that spring immediately to mind.

-For a darker turn and some harrowing war horror history pair Sara by Garth Ennis with Band of Brothers from HBO – though they take place in different perspectives, the timbre is similar and both are absolutely gripping.
-The picture-less book pairing here for me is Reporting World War II from the Library of America – though it might be obvious to pick up Band of Brothers in book form.
+For a darker turn and some harrowing war horror history pair Sara by Garth Ennis with Band of Brothers from HBO – though they take place in different perspectives, the timbre is similar and both are utterly painfully gripping.
+The picture-less book pairing here for me is Reporting World War II from the Library of America – though it might be obvious to pick up Band of Brothers in its book form as well.

 Minty Mule Recipe: